 Causes of baby blues

-- Thought to be related to the hormonal fluctuation of pregnancy and birth
+- Related to the hormonal fluctuation of pregnancy and birth

-5. Treatment: Psychotherapy and support groups are effective for both PPD and baby blues.
-For postpartum depression, medication may also be recommended
+5. Treatment: Talk therapy is effective for both PPD and baby blues; medication may be prescribed for postpartum depression

 Treatment for baby blues and postpartum depression